EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] Long press a game to access a details screen
 - [ ] Beautiful animations
 - [ ] A splash screen for Android 12+ devices
-- [ ] A "Close menu" button accessible from the pause menu, so users don't have to click their device's back button every time they want to close it
+- [ ] A "Close menu" button accessible from the pause menu, so users don't have to click their device's back button every time they want to unpause a game

 ## Removed Features (Lemuroid)
 - Android TV support